cloud-cost-compression/terraform-aws-c3/README.md

 # Cloud Cost Compression (C3) Terraform module
 Official Terraform module for infrastructure provisioning of the Cloud Cost Compression application.
 This module creates an EKS cluster with a controller EC2 instance managed by an autoscaling group.
 To manage EKS cluster, add your IAM users to `c3_eks_administrators` IAM group.
-This group can assume `c3-eks-admin` IAM role which has full admin permissions inside C3 EKS cluster.
+This group can assume `c3-eks-admin` IAM role which has full admin permissions inside the C3 EKS cluster.

 ## Usage
 ```hcl